Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walk one block to the next larger roundabout and take a right turn onto the Calle Cudillero, passing the large Lidl Market.
 Walk another couple hundred meters until you come to another large roundabout with the lovely divided street called the Paseo de la Florida.
 Take heart because you are almost through town!
 You can see and feel the mountains ahead!

 At the roundabout, you stay straight on, crossing the Paseo de la Florida.
 A few meters ahead you approach an open park, appropriately called the Parque Camino de Santiago!
-Here you will see your first official Camino Primitivo sign accompanied by another mojón!
-(Too bad it was messed up by graffiti when I took this photo.)
-Below is a photo of my husband at this park.
-Welcome to the Camino Primitivo!
+Here you will see a large Camino Primitivo sign accompanied by a mojón, shown next.
+You have now officially left the city of Oviedo!

-At the park, turn left onto a paved walking path.
-Follow the paved walkway down the hill 140 meters, and then to the right for another 90 meters, following the waymarks to the Calle Muros del Nalón.
-Another 140 meter on this street and you did it!
-You are through Oviedo.
-The countryside is wide open and you continue onward and the signs are relatively easy to follow from here.
+At the waymark, turn left onto a paved walking path.
+Follow the paved walkway down the hill 140 meters, and then to the right for another 90 meters, skirting the park, and turning left onto the Calle Muros del Nalón.
+Another 130 meters on this street and the countryside is wide open!

 The Journey Onward